 There’s a lot of stuff in my hometown in Algorta, then Barcelona and a couple of trips with Cliché.

 Javier, Backside Nosegrind: Shot by @benjamin_deberdt_photography

 You have a banging section in that.
-The Back tail at Canyelles Skatepark was steez, how did that go down?
+The Back Tail at Canyelles Skatepark was steez, how did it go down?